Loriowar/redmine_issues_tree/README.md

 ## Support

-Features are added only for `3.x` version.
-Bugfix and locales available for all version from `2.6.x` and higer.
+Features are added only for `3.x` and `4.x` versions.
+Bugfix and locales available for all version from `2.6.x` and higher.

 ## Usage

-This branch of plugin tested with `3.4.x` version of the Redmine.
+This branch of plugin tested with `4.0.x` version of the Redmine.
 If you have other version of the Redmine (for example, `2.*`), please, select another branch of this plugin.

 ## Examples of interface